phendriks/state-of-game-industry/README.md

 ## Publishing model

 - `src/data/reports/YYYY-MM-DD.md` is the canonical artifact for each observation period.
-- The homepage automatically renders the newest report.
+- The homepage automatically renders the latest bi-weekly report.
 - `/reports/YYYY-MM-DD/` provides permanent historical report pages.
 - `/history/` renders longitudinal views from the report collection.
 - GitHub is used to keep history of every report and methodology change.